SrinathRayabarapu/springboot-practice/SpringBootTest/readme.txt

-:PROJECT NOTES:
+~:SPRINGBOOTTEST:~

+Description:
--> This project has Spring Core(DI, JPA) and Boot code only
+This project has below modules -
+1. Spring Core(DI, JPA)
+2. SpringBoot

+Note: Spring MVC is part of SpringMVCTest project

 Steps to Run the application:
 ---------------------------------